submariner-io/submariner-website/src/content/quickstart/openshiftgn/_index.md

 openshift-install create cluster --dir cluster-a
 ```

-The create cluster step will take some time, you can create Cluster B in parallel if you wish.
+This may take some time to complete so you can move on to the next section in parallel if you wish.

-### Create and deploy cluster B
+### Create cluster B

-In this step you will deploy cluster B, with the default IP CIDRs
+This step will create a cluster named "cluster-b" with the default IP CIDRs.

 | Pod CIDR     | Service CIDR |
 |--------------|--------------|